This post may contain affiliate links. Please read my disclosure and privacy policy.

 Store leftover pancakes in an airtight container in the fridge for up to 1 week, or in the freezer for up to 3 months.

-cottage cheese pancakes stacked on a white plate with berries.
+cottage cheese pancakes on a plate with berries.

 Fluffy Cottage Cheese Pancakes